hohMiyazawa/Automail/README.md

 "src/" contains a makefile.
 Requires cmake and shell utilities

-A makefile is under construciton in src/
+Will build the userscript and the firefox addon

 # Scope of this repository

 The current structure, release cycle, modularity and contribution guidelines are currently not decided.

-Discuss this on IRC, #automaildevs at irc.freenode.net
+IRC:  #automaildevs at irc.freenode.net

 The future of Automail can be discussed there.